briover/nudi-reactors/README.md

 - **Data Storage**: raw and processed data for analysis.
 - **Code Sharing**: scripts and tools used for data manipulation and analysis.
-- **Collaboration**: provide a space for group discussions and contributions.
-- **Documentation**: document methods and findings to ensure reproducibility.